blackflux/secure-chest/README.md

 #### unlock

-`unlock(chest, ...contexts)`
+`unlock(chest, options = {})`

 Unlock a chest and returns data.
-Takes data to decrypt as first argument and contexts as additional arguments.
+Takes data to decrypt as first argument and options as optional second argument.

 This method can throw various errors (see section).

 #### unlockObj

 Wraps `unlock`, and `JSON.parse` is applied to return value.
 On failure `DecryptionJsonError` is thrown.

+### Options

+#### contexts
+Type: `String[]`<br>

+When unlocking chest where contexts have been provided to lock it, unlocking requires the contexts to be identical.
+Useful for IP address or User-Agent if changes should invalidate the chest.

 ### Example